Early Assyrian period: Origins of Assur

 Agricultural villages in the region that would later become Assyria are known to have existed by the time of the Hassuna culture, c.
 6300–5800 BC.
 The city of Assur was probably founded at some point in the Early Dynastic Period (c.
 2900–2350 BC), or perhaps earlier, (Note: The nearby Nineveh is for instance known to have been inhabited millennia earlier, since the Neolithic period.) though there is no evidence of the city being an independent state prior to the time of Puzur-Ashur I, who ruled c.
-2025 BC.
+2025 BC, although independent rule is credited in later Assyrian annals to have begun with Ushpia some sixty or so years earlier.
 The earliest archaeological evidence known from Assur predates the Akkadian Empire by only a few centuries, being from c.
 2600 BC or c.
 2500 BC.
 At this time, the surrounding region was already relatively urbanized, a development that might perhaps have resulted from being influenced by the heavily urbanized southern Mesopotamia.
 Archaeological evidence from the Early Dynastic Period is in general far more scarce in northern Mesopotamia, including around Assur, than in southern Mesopotamia.
 Much of the early historical remains of Assur may have been destroyed during the extensive construction projects of later Assyrian kings, who worked to create level foundations for the buildings they erected in the city.
 Very little concrete information is known about Assur in the early period, and most researchers do not treat the city as liable for much historical analysis until the Old Assyrian period, initiated by Puzur-Ashur I.

 Early Assur was probably a local religious and tribal center, suggested by the early presence of temples at the site.
 The presence of monumental temples suggests that there was a town of some size surrounding the temples, and that the site was not just a small cult place.
 Assur was built in a highly strategic location; on a hill overlooking the Tigris river, protected by a river on one side and a canal on another.
 The region was however relatively arid, located just north of the artificially irrigated lands of southern Mesopotamia.

 Later Assyrian kings used the name "Baltil" or "Baltila" to refer to the earliest portion of Assur, or perhaps to a preceding settlement in the same location.
 "Baltila" is a name of Hurrian origin, attested as a personal name among Hurrians near the city of Nuzi.
 According to a stele erected by the Neo-Babylonian king Nabonidus some two thousand years later, Baltila was the capital of the land of Subir.
 Subir, which also appears in the variants Subar and Subartu, is attested as a name for the land surrounding Assur, but the later Assyrians rarely used it.
 The reason for the name being dropped in later times appears to be that it took on a derogatory meaning: during the Old Babylonian Empire (c.
 1894–1595 BC), so many slaves were imported from "Subartu" that "Subarian" in effect became a synonym for "slave".